Starlink Prices and Plans

 How many people use the internet in your household or team?

-How important is speed during evening hours (6 PM to 11 PM)?
+How important is speed during evening hours?

 What’s your monthly budget for internet?